 There are two options: standard (2-3 stars) and luxury (4 stars).
 With the first option you'll stay in a standard category hotel in Dades and a standard camp in Mergouza.
 The second option doesn't change the Dades accommodation, but means you will stay in a luxury category camp.

-- Standard Hotels: Dar Essyaha, Hotel Babylon, Hotel Le Vieux Chateau, Kasbah Tifawen or similar hotel (Dades), The Haimas camp (Merzouga).
+- Standard Hotels: Dar Essyaha, Hotel Babylon, Hotel Le Vieux Chateau, Kasbah Tifawen (guest house) or similar (Dades), The Haimas camp (Merzouga).

 - Luxury Camps: Azawad Luxury Desert Camp or similar (Merzouga).